Job Introduction

 The Ideal Candidate

-- Degree in Social Work (or equivalent) and registration with Social Work England.
+- Qualified Social Worker registered with Social Work England.

 Package Description